If you’re planning to do building work or make changes to a property, you will probably need to get planning approval.

 If your project needs planning permission and you carry out work without it, you can be served an enforcement notice ordering you to undo or remove all the changes you have made.

-It is a criminal offence to carry out works to a listed building without obtaining consent from us, even if you didn’t know that the building was listed.
+It is a criminal offence to carry out works to a listed building without obtaining consent from us, even if you did not know that the building was listed.

-If you are given approval for works you must comply with the document and carry out the development in accordance with the approved plans.
-If you wish to make changes, you must contact the planning team first who will advise on whether any further permission is required.
+If you're given approval for works, you must comply with the document and carry out the development in accordance with the approved plans.
+If you want to make changes, you must contact the planning team first who will advise on whether any further permission is required.
 Otherwise you will be in breach of the planning permission.
 This could lead to enforcement action to correct the work in accordance with the approved plans.